 \subsubsection{Stacking radial profiles}

-Our first approach to stacking the data is to stack the radial intensity profiles that are re-scaled to the stellar radius.
-We use the stellar radius instead of the NFW scaling radius at it is the much more reliable observable.
-We match the width of the annuli in which the radio intensity is averaged to be equal to 0.05$r_\star$ for each galaxy.
-For most galaxies this is larger than the beam FWHM but not for all which might cause a slight correlation between adjacent data points.
-Each data point in the radial profile is expressed in terms of $r_\star$ and the intervals between them are equal even if the actual size on the sky is different.
-Note that the intensities do not have to be corrected for distance.
-The re-scaled radial profiles are combined by calculating the noise-weighted mean.
+Our first approach to stacking the data was to stack the radial intensity profiles that are rescaled to the stellar radius.
+We used the stellar radius instead of the NFW scaling radius as it is the much more reliable observable.
+We set the width of the annuli in which the radio intensity is averaged to 0.05$r_\star$ for each galaxy.
+This was larger than the beam FWHM for most, but not all, galaxies, which might cause a slight correlation between adjacent data points.
+Each data point in the radial profile was expressed in terms of $r_\star$ and the intervals between them were equal even if the actual size on the sky is different.
+We note that the intensities did not have to be corrected for distance.
+The rescaled radial profiles were combined by calculating the noise-weighted mean.
 By fitting a Gaussian to the stacked profiles we confirmed they are consistent with zero.

-After that we needed to handle the fake sources to be able to calculate the limits on the cross-section.
+After that we needed to handle the fake sources to be able to calculate the limits on the cross section.
 We first stacked the profiles with same fake sources as for the individual galaxies.
-The significance of the detection was higher than 2$\sigma$ so in the stacked profile we can detect a fainter DM signal.
-To determine exactly how much fainter, we lowered the intensity of all the injected sources by a common factor, so the flux density ratio between the galaxies remains the same as in the individual analysis.
+The significance of the detection was higher than 2$\sigma$ so in the stacked profile we could detect a fainter DM signal.
+To determine exactly how much fainter, we lowered the intensity of all the injected sources by a common factor, so the flux density ratio between the galaxies remained the same as in the individual analysis.
 This factor was chosen to achieve a detection with a significance of 2$\sigma$ in the stacked radial profile.

-Once we have the stacked radial intensity profile for all galaxies, we repeat the fitting to determine the combined value for the Gaussian amplitude $a$.
-To calculate limits on the cross-section from the combined data of our galaxies, we use this value for $a$ and average all the other terms in Eq.~\eqref{eq:cross-section} for each WIMP mass and each scenario.
-This is justified because by averaging the other terms we calculate the average emission from galaxies and this is exactly what we get when stacking.
+Once we had the stacked radial intensity profile for all galaxies, we repeated the fitting to determine the combined value for the Gaussian amplitude, $a$.
+To calculate limits on the cross section from the combined data of our galaxies, we used this value for $a$ and averaged all the other terms in Eq.~\eqref{eq:cross-section} for each WIMP mass and each scenario.
+This is justified because by averaging the other terms we calculated the average emission from galaxies and this is exactly what we got when stacking.